 Lemma and theorem are two different concepts in mathematics and cannot be termed the same.

-Answer: A lemma is a proven statement, use to prove other proven statements.
+Answer: A lemma is a proven statement, used to prove other statements.

 Let us go through the example to have a better understanding of the given term.

 A lemma is nothing but a proven statement that is used to prove other statements.
 In other words, we can also say that a theorem is a result you're interested in, a corollary is a result that follows from a theorem, and a lemma is a result that you use to prove a theorem.

 A lemma is like a mini-theorem that helps you prove a bigger theorem or statement.
 In other words, it's a small building block to your final destination with respect to proof.